Digital blackface

 Digital blackface is a term used to describe the phenomenon of non-Black individuals using digital media, such as GIFs, memes, or audio clips featuring Black individuals, to express emotions or convey ideas.
 This behavior has sparked debate and criticism due to concerns about cultural appropriation and the perpetuation of stereotypes.
-Digital blackface has been described as "one of the most insidious forms of contemporary racism" and has been compared to historical minstrelsy, while others have dismissed the concept in its entirety.
+Digital blackface has been described as "one of the most insidious forms of contemporary racism" and has been compared to historical minstrelsy by Black individuals and social justice advocates.

-Definition
+Definition and identification

-While the definition of digital blackface can vary, it has been used to describe the phenomenon of non-Black people using digital media such as images and voices of Black individuals to explain emotions or phenomena.
-Digital blackface has been defined by Merriam-Webster as "the use by white people of digital depictions of Black or brown people or skin tones especially for the purpose of self-representation or self-expression".
-In his 2006 master’s thesis, Joshua Lumpkin Green coined the term "digital blackface" to describe how technology allows nonblack individuals to assume black identities.
-According to Aaron Nyerges, a Senior Lecturer in American Studies at the United States Studies Centre, digital blackface "describes the act of producing, posting or circulating ‘black reaction gifs’ online and especially on social media threads."
-Writer John Blake suggests that if a White person shares an image online that perpetuates stereotypes of Black people as loud, dumb, hyperviolent, or hypersexual, they’ve "entered digital blackface territory".
+In his 2006 master’s thesis, Joshua Lumpkin Green coined the term "digital blackface" to describe how technology allows non-black individuals to assume Black identities.
+While the definition of digital blackface can vary depending on the source and context, it has been used since to describe the phenomenon of non-Black people using digital media, such as images, videos, and voices of Black individuals, to explain emotions or phenomena.
+Merriam-Webster defines it as "the use by white people of digital depictions of Black or brown people or skin tones especially for the purpose of self-representation or self-expression".
+According to Aaron Nyerges, a Senior Lecturer in American Studies at the United States Studies Centre, digital blackface "describes the act of producing, posting or circulating 'black reaction gifs' online and especially on social media threads."
+Writer John Blake suggests that if a white person shares an image online that perpetuates stereotypes of Black people as loud, dumb, hyperviolent, or hypersexual, they've "entered digital blackface territory".
 The term has also been applied to situations where racial stereotypes are imitated and adopted online using memes, gifs, and "humorous" online identities that mimic and evoke offensive "thug" or "ghetto" stereotypes.